 The Joel Gregory Prize is awarded to the best book published in African Studies in the social sciences and humanities, written by a Canadian, a landed immigrant, or an African who has completed a PhD program in Canada or who has worked in a Canadian organization devoted to the promotion of knowledge of Africa.

 A Committee of three distinguished scholars is appointed by the Canadian Association of African Studies to consider nominees.
-Publishers are expected to send three copies of their nominated book to the address below in advance of the deadline of 31 January 2018.
+Publishers are expected to send a copy of their nominated book to each of the addresses below before March 20, 2020.

 Edited collections are excluded from the competition, but co-authored works which come under the criteria of paragraph two above are not.
 Multi-authored works cannot be considered, nor can textbooks, syntheses or works which survey the field.